 I went to Andalucia Spain for the first time when I was 15.
 I was part of a large group of around 100 teenagers, and we toured many of the great sites in southern Spain for 2 weeks.
 I was hardly a foodie at 15, so food was not the major focus of travel then like it is for me now.
 Eating tapas in Spain is a foodie’s dream.
 During that first trip to Spain however, it was paella and then paella and then more paella.
 As you can imagine, it was much easier feeding a group of 100 teenagers dishes of paella, rather than several hundred small tapas plates each time our buses pulled into a restaurant.
-I left Spain that first time pretty tired of paella, and without any idea about how to eat tapas.
+I left Spain that first time quite tired of paella, and without any idea about how to eat tapas.

 But on my return to Andalucia 40 years later – a confirmed foodie – eating tapas in Spain was a major focus.
 I now equate travel with food.
 I seek out great meals with as much attention as I do seeking out great sites and experiences.
-Having watched the small plates movement take over US restaurants, I was looking forward to finding out what eating tapas authentically in Spain is truly all about.
+Having watched the small plates movement take over US restaurants, I was looking forward to finding out exactly how to eat tapas in tapas heaven….Spain.

 Seville was our first stop in Andalucia.
-So on our very first day in Seville, we went on a lunchtime tapas food tour.
-I wanted to learn how to tapear (the Spanish verb for eating tapas) right out of the gate.
+So on our very first day, we went on a lunchtime tapas food tour.
+I wanted to learn how to eat tapas right out of the gate.
 I found a great tour with a company called With Locals.
 This company specializes in private tours with local guides in various cities around the world at very reasonable prices.
 We met our excellent guide Alvaro in Seville’s Triana neighborhood, and he took me & Mrs TT on a 3 hour tapas crawl – three tapas bars, 7 different tapa, and 3 different kinds of Spanish wine.

 Put A Lid On It